astronomer/astronomer-cosmos/docs/configuration/lineage.rst

 To emit lineage events, Cosmos can use one of the following:

-1. Airflow 2.7 `built-in support to OpenLineage <https://airflow.apache.org/docs/apache-airflow-providers-openlineage/1.0.2/guides/user.html>`_, or
+1. Airflow `official OpenLineage provider <https://airflow.apache.org/docs/apache-airflow-providers-openlineage/1.0.2/guides/user.html>`_, or
 2. `Additional libraries <https://openlineage.io/docs/integrations/airflow/>`_.

 No change to the user DAG files is required to use OpenLineage.